malramsay64/phd-thesis/06_Melting_Behaviour/introduction.md

 This is followed in @sec:dynamic_analysis by an analysis of the melting dynamics of each crystal structure, looking at their stability and identifying competition between structures.
-This concludes with an analysis of what the fluctuations used in the Semi-Empirical Density Functional model of melting (@sec:dft_model) can tell us about the crystal structure.